 Kim teaches lovingkindness meditation and other traditional techniques to groups of five to 100 in organizations, schools, yoga centers, and meditation communities.
 She leads workshops, weekly classes, and retreats, and can tailor her training to the needs of your group.

 Acting from greed, fear, or ignorance harms individuals, organizations, and communities - and successful business leaders understand their most beneficial and skillful choices arise from a clear mind.
-Kim can help leaders develop and cultivate authentic wisdom to recognize both opportunities and challenges; steadiness and non-reactivity to navigate in the midst of change and upset; and widen their view to include unforeseen potential and possibility.
+Kim worked for more than a decade as an HR professional in a hectic NYC marketing firm, and understands the unique challenges facing leaders today.
+She can help you develop and cultivate authentic wisdom to: recognize opportunities as well as meet mistakes with clarity; develop steadiness and non-reactivity to navigate in the midst of change and upset; and widen your view to include unforeseen potential and possibility.

 As revealed in Google's Project Aristotle and other research, effective business teams require relationships of trust, empathy, kindness, and authentic caring.
 Team members who can listen without judgement, share their own vulnerabilities, and relate to one other with authentic care and consideration work productively and creatively.
 Using traditional techniques of lovingkindness meditation, mindfulness, and gratitude practices, Kim helps employees transform self-centered, fear-based motivations into collective aspirations for mutual success and greater good, creating powerful teams whose members can test new ideas without fear of ridicule, ask for help without fear of weakness, and take risks knowing they’re valued and supported by each other.

-Kim has been providing support, direction, and encouragement to new mindfulness and meditation teachers since 2013.
-She also provides specialized training in lovingkindness and compassion meditation for experienced teachers to deepen their professional development and learn new skills.
+Kim is a guiding teacher in The Interdependence Project’s esteemed teacher training program, and has been providing support, direction, and encouragement to mindfulness and meditation teachers since 2013.
+She also offers specialized training in lovingkindness and compassion meditation for experienced teachers to deepen their professional development and learn new skills.

 As a mentor, Kim will provide guidance, feedback, and accountability.
 She can act as a sounding board for ideas and practice, and shares her own knowledge and experience as appropriate.
 Kim abides by Buddhist ethics, including the five lay precepts.